MousumyCSE/CDC_BRFSS_project/README.md

    *Interpretation: The bar plot showing the top 10 states by average health behavior rate.
 Each bar represents a state or territory, with the height indicating its mean Data_value (in percentage).
 The plot highlights that the U.S. Virgin Islands (VI) has the highest average, followed by Guam (GU) and Washington, D.C.
 (DC), while the other states like Delaware (DE), Wisconsin (WI), and Vermont (VT) have slightly lower but similar averages.
 Overall, it visually ranks these locations by their health behavior performance.*

-## Milestone 3
+## Milestone 3 - Pre-Processing and First Model
 ### Pre-processing
 **Dropping columns**
 ![](visualizations/data_prreprocessing.png)
-Response is our target for evaluation, not a feature for clustering. *`Data_Value_Footnote` and `Data_Value_Footnote_Symbol` are dropped because these are mostly empty and not useful for clustering analysis.*
+*`Response` is our target for evaluation, not a feature for clustering. `Data_Value_Footnote` and `Data_Value_Footnote_Symbol` are dropped because these are mostly empty and not useful for clustering analysis.*

 **Numeric vs Categorical Features**
 ![](visualizations/num_cat_features.png)